Barron Space Representations for Elliptic PDEs with Homogeneous Boundary Conditions: Introduction

-In the Barron function-based framework, beyond approximating the solution by a Barron function, one may also pose the following question:

-\begin{quote} \emph{If the coefficients of the PDE are sufficiently regular such that the solution itself belongs to the Barron class, then it can be approximated by a two-layer neural network without incurring the CoD.} \end{quote} This viewpoint is often referred to as the regularity problem.
+Beyond approximating PDE solutions by Barron functions, the Barron framework raises another natural question: \begin{quote} \emph{If the PDE coefficients are sufficiently regular in the Barron sense, does the solution also belong to the Barron class?} \end{quote} This viewpoint is often referred to as the regularity problem.
 It was first explored in~\cite{LuLuWang21,LuLu22,EWreg22}, where the authors investigated the Poisson equation and the Schr\"{o}dinger equation on the unit hypercube with Neumann boundary conditions.
 Subsequently, Chen et al.~\cite{CLLZ23} implemented this perspective for the stationary Schr\"{o}dinger equation on \( \mathbb{R}^d \).
 Regularity results for the Hamilton--Jacobi--Bellman equation in the whole space were established in~\cite{Feng25}, and for the electronic Schr\"{o}dinger equation in~\cite{Harry25}.

 Apart from the Barron function-based approach, another influential deep learning methodology was proposed by E et al.~\cite{EHJ17,HJE18}, who reformulated certain parabolic PDEs as backward stochastic differential equations (BSDEs), and further interpreted these BSDEs as stochastic control problems.
 These problems, in turn, can be viewed as instances of model-based reinforcement learning.
 This SDE-based framework was later extended by Sirignano and Spiliopoulos~\cite{Sir18}.
 We refer to~\cite{AYT22, M18,LL24,LVR24} for additional applications of SDE-based methods to high-dimensional PDEs.